 3 Steps to Calculate Your DTI Ratio

 Now that you have a handle on what to consider, learning your DTI ratio is possible in three easy steps:

-1. Add up all of your debts that are listed under “debts to usually consider” above.
+1. Add up all of your payments towards the debts that are listed under “debts to usually consider” above.
 Make sure you don’t include anything in the “payments usually not considered” list.

-2. Add the expected monthly cost of your home equity loan (HEL) to the total.
-If you have a desired loan amount in mind, use Discover Home Equity Loans’ monthly payment calculator to get an estimate for your monthly payment and APR.
+2. Add the expected monthly payment of your home equity loan (HEL) to the total.
+If you have a desired loan amount in mind, use Discover Home Loans’ monthly payment calculator to get an estimate for your monthly payment and APR.